Skip to Content

 About the AWID

-The Arson & Wildfire Investigation Division (A.W.I.D) is our dedicated team that work to uncover the origins of wildfires.
+The Analysis & Wildfire Investigation Division (A.W.I.D) is our dedicated team that works to uncover the origins of wildfires.

-While the Local Emergency Response teams fights the fires, we focus on what's left behind.
+While the Local Emergency Response teams fight the fires, we focus on what's left behind.
 Our mission is to find out how and why a wildfire started

 This isn't about placing blame; it's about understanding the causes.
 Whether they are natural, accidental, or criminal, so that we can prevent similar fires from happening in the future.

-The AWID, being operated by a nonprofit organization, the European Fire Prevention & Rural Preservation Organization (EFPRP), allows full transparency & guarantees coherence between official reports and independent investigations.
+The AWID, being operated by a nonprofit organization, the European Fire Prevention & Rural Preservation Organization (EFPRP), strives to provide independent verification to complement official reports.

 For additional information, visit our Help Center.